 Autobiography

-Full of anecdotes and descriptions of the music, fashion, and media of the time, it accurately and colourfully reflects the attitudes of society in the second half of the 20th century.
-It charts his beginnings as a teenager in a rock band followed by the early stages of his acting career.
+Full of anecdotes of the music, fashion and media of the time, the book charts Nicholas’s beginnings as a teenager in a rock band, followed by the early stages of his acting career.
+Finally it moves to his ten-year span working for MI5, including a two-year secondment to Belfast, then being unceremoniously ejected from that organisation solely because of his sexuality.

 No reviews yet.
 Be the first to write a review